Caroline Vitzthum

 Instagram

 Wet[scape] explores the intricate relationship between humans and peatlands.
 It features a large-scale floor piece composed of raw sheep wool and water.
 Through the performers’ physical interaction with the wool, water is released.
 Trials suggest that sheep wool has the potential to be used as an environmental conservation method to restore damaged peatlands.
-Wool is thereby used to build dams, strengthening the structure of the bog and re-establishing healthy water levels.
+Wool is thereby used to build logs, giving structure to the bog and allowing plant species to re-establish on bare peat.

-With special thanks to The National Botanic Garden of Wales & Amberwood Animal Sanctuary for their generous donation of sheep wool.
+With special thanks to The National Botanic Garden of Wales, Amberwood Animal Sanctuary, and Bioarche Rocherbauer for their generous donation of sheep wool.

 © Caroline Vitzthum, 2024.
 All rights reserved.